Introducing Crawl Maps

 It would be remiss of me to not give credit where it's due, to the innovative marketers who inspired us to build this feature in the first place.

-Finding a way to visualize website architecture has been pretty much at the top of our wish list when building the tool, and the method we were most keen to replicate was the one we first saw demonstrated by Ian Lurie of Portent, in his article 'SEO Using Force-Directed Diagrams' (you may also want to check out Ian's SMX slidedeck 'Advanced SEO Visualization').
+Finding a way to visualize website architecture has been pretty much at the top of our wish list when building the tool, and the method we were most keen to replicate was the one we first saw demonstrated by Ian Lurie of Portent, in his article 'SEO Using Force-Directed Diagrams'.

 As you can see, the crawl maps produced by Sitebulb are very similar to Ian's, and I don't believe for a second that we'd have been able to come up with something this awesome on our own, so thank you Ian (and sorry for nicking your idea!).